konsumer/minecraft-python-example/README.md

 add_command('chickenboom', cmd_chickenboom)
 ```

 I use [color-codes](https://www.digminecraft.com/lists/color_list_pc.php) to make my warning stand-out, and use a count-down (using python's `sleep`) to give players some warning.
-Make sure to add the `u` to your message, so python knows it has special characters, and also `# -*- coding: utf-8 -*-` to setup the correct extended language.
+Make sure to add the `u` to your message, so python knows it has special characters, and also `# -*- coding: utf-8 -*-` to setup the correct extended language for the file.
 I also included the name of the player that deployed the chicken, so everyone knows.

-Run `/pyrestart`, and you can run `/chickenboom` to spawn an exploding chicken.
+Run `/reload confirm`, and you can run `/chickenboom` to spawn an exploding chicken.

 #### Make it your own